nimish1512/Scene-graph-analysis/README.md

 ## Citation

-    @inproceedings{yang2018graph,
-        title={Graph r-cnn for scene graph generation},
-        author={Yang, Jianwei and Lu, Jiasen and Lee, Stefan and Batra, Dhruv and Parikh, Devi}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, pages={670--685},
-        year={2018}
-    }
+Currently in the process of publishing.
+Citation details coming soon

 ## Acknowledgement

-We appreciate much the nicely organized code developed by [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+We appreciate much the nicely organized code developed by [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and [graph-rcnn.pytorch](https://github.com/jwyang/graph-rcnn.pytorch).
 Our codebase is built mostly based on it.